 Fortunately, you don't have to be a mountain climber to see the Alps up close.
 The Swiss transportation system is as remarkable as its majestic landscape.
 Cog railways and cable cars whisk you up into the type of scenery that's usually only accessible with ropes and crampons.

 My group started the day with breakfast at the revolving restaurant that caps the Schilthorn peak (10,000 feet), looking down at the high meadows where Swiss cows spend their summers, Heidi-style.
 We'd gotten up there effortlessly (in four stages) by riding the Schilthornbahn cable car.
-Whether filled with skiers in winter or hikers in summer, that glass-and-steel bubble is filled with mountain joy — especially when the Alps are out in all their glory.
+The cable-car ride itself is one of Europe's most vivid, exciting experiences — especially when the Alps are out in all their glory.

 For our hike that day, we chose the super-scenic North Face trail (4 miles, 2.5 hours), starting our walk high about the tree line and cruising through meadows carpeted with alpine flowers.
 I love being way above the villages, but not too high for the cows or goats.
 It's a joy to greet these tame alpine companions and listen to their random symphony of bells.